 Interviews with staff indicated they receive PREA training as newly hired employees.
 They stated they receive it, as newly hired employees, during orientation and at the corporate office as well.
-Then, they indicated they receive it through power point presentations and information provided periodically in meetings.
+Then, they indicated they receive it through power point presentations, from classes provided by the PREA Coordinator, on "RELIAS" and information provided periodically in meetings.
+They stated they received PREA Training at least annually.
 Staff were knowledgeable of PREA and were responsive to the questions asked of them.
 The PREA Coordinator described how staff are trained in PREA and indicated that training was essential in implementing PREA initially in the program and in maintaining PREA compliance following implementation.